SpringRole/sv-us-docs/source/index.html.md

 ---

-# User (Employee)
+# Candidate

-This section covers the API details available for users logged in as _employees_ (or candidates), i.e., users who wish to get background verification checks performed on their profiles.
+This section covers the API details available for users logged in as candidates i.e., users who wish to get background verification checks performed on their profiles.

 ## Submit Personal Details